-Following receipt of a complaint of an alleged violation of this Policy, the Title IX Coordinator3 engages in an initial assessment, which is typically one to five business days in duration.
+Following receipt of notice or a formal complaint of an alleged violation of this Policy, the Title IX Coordinator engages in an initial assessment, which is typically one to five business days in duration.
 The steps in an initial assessment can include:

-- If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - If they do not wish to make a formal complaint, the Title IX Coordinator will determine whether to initiate a formal complaint because a risk assessment indicates a compelling threat to health and/or safety of an individual and/or the College community. - The Title IX Coordinator will contact the Complainant to offer supportive measures. - The Title IX Coordinator will work with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator will work with the Complainant to determine whether the Complainant prefers: - o Supportive measures only; this step can occur without a formal complaint. - o Informal resolution with or without supportive measures - o Formal resolution with or without supportive measures - o If the Complainant prefers supportive measures, the Title IX Coordinator will

-- work with the Complainant to identify their wishes and then seeks to facilitate implementation. - If the Complainant prefers an informal resolution option, the Title IX Coordinator will assess whether the complaint is suitable for informal resolution and whether the Respondent agrees to the process. - If a Formal Grievance Process is preferred, the Title IX Coordinator will determine if the conduct alleged falls within the scope of Title IX. - If the Conduct alleged does fall within the scope of Title IX, the Title IX Coordinator will initiate the formal investigation and grievance process - If the conduct alleged does not fall within the scope of Title IX, the Title IX Coordinator will "dismiss" the complaint as an alleged violation of Title IX's and may reclassify the complaint pursuant to the procedures set forth in this section as potential violations of this policy, assuming that the allegations, if true, would constitute prohibited sexual misconduct under NY State Education Law Article 129 A and B, and/or Marist College policy.
-Note: The review and reclassification or dismissal of formal complaints by the Title IX Coordinator can take place before an investigation begins or after the investigation is complete.
+- If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - o If they do not wish to make a formal complaint, the Title IX Coordinator will determine whether to initiate a formal complaint because a risk assessment indicates a compelling threat to health and/or safety. - The Title IX Coordinator will contact the Complainant to offer supportive measures. - The Title IX Coordinator will work with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator will work with the Complainant to determine whether the Complainant prefers: - o Supportive measures only - o Informal resolution with or without supportive measures. - o Formal resolution with or without supportive measures - If the Complainant prefers supportive measures, the Title IX Coordinator will work with the Complainant to identify their wishes and then seeks to facilitate implementation. - If the Complainant prefers an informal resolution option, the Title IX Coordinator will assess whether the complaint is suitable for informal resolution and whether the Respondent agrees to the process. - If a Formal Grievance Process is preferred, the Title IX Coordinator will determine if the conduct alleged falls within the scope of Title IX: If the conduct alleged does fall within the scope of Title IX, the Title IX Coordinator will initiate the formal investigation and grievance process - If the conduct alleged does not fall within the scope of sexual harassment as defined under Title IX, the Title IX Coordinator will "dismiss" the complaint as an alleged violation of Title IX's prohibition on sexual harassment and reclassify the complaint as falling within the category of sex and/or gender based "other civil rights offense" as defined under this policy.